Jubel13/weather-app/README.md

 To view this app, go to: https://sinaga-weather-app.herokuapp.com/

-In `src` folder, in `utils` folder, you need to provide your access token from mapbox.com for `geocode.js` file and weatherstack.com for `forecast.js`
+In `src` folder, in `utils` folder, you need to provide your access token from mapbox.com for `geocode.js` file and access key from weatherstack.com for `forecast.js`.

+Change my access_token and access_key with your token and key.
+You need to create account for both sites.
+Read the documentation provided by those sites.